 Perhaps you started with a small, self-contained PA and need better quality with greater output.
 Or perhaps your audience has grown and you are looking to add to your setup, or you need better coverage and more control.
 Maybe you started with an inexpensive analog mixer and are looking to make the jump to a digital board.
 If you have made an initial investment into a sound system and are looking to make some upgrades, here’s a short list of ideas that might be worth investigating.

-If you are looking at upgrading your analog console, have a listen to a Midas Verona, or for the more budget conscious, the Midas Venice.
+If you are thinking about upgrading your analog console, have a listen to a Midas Verona, or for the more budget conscious, the Midas DM.
 These models come in a variety of channel counts and sound fantastic.
-The Soundcraft MH2 offers an excellent professional-quality mixing platform with warm and responsive EQs, and is suitable for monitors or FOH.
+The Soundcraft GB Series offers an excellent professional-quality mixing platform with warm and responsive EQs, and is suitable for monitors or FOH.
 Allen & Heath makes the GL Series, which is considered a workhorse with excellent sound quality.
 Another widely used console is the Yamaha MGP32X, which is a favorite for touring bands and club installations.

 If you’ve ever struggled with feedback from stage volume, then in-ear monitors might be your ticket.
 You can purchase a variety of systems that are affordable and will work with an entire band.
 The best-case scenario is to have separate transmitters and receivers for each performer, allowing for individual mixes.
 However, if you are on a limited budget, you can purchase one or two transmitters and add additional receivers.
 The gains you get are exponential and often result in better performances from the talent and a better FOH mix, since you won’t be fighting feedback.
 The Shure PSM-Series offers great starter packages that include a transmitter, one or two receivers, and a set of in-ear earbuds.
 The Sennheiser ew 300-Series offer excellent starter packs, as well as Audio-Technica M2 and M3 range of in-ear wireless kits.